balllapp/site/versions/index.md

 ### v2.18
 - Changed permanently selected colour in the add ball page.
-- • • • • • Added bullet points (•) to the versions page.
+- • • • • • Added bullet points (•) to all the versions in the versions page.
 - Adding balls while paused now updates the screen.
 - Fixed the select ball tool formula.
 - Fixed the set radius function resetting other ball settings.